Childhood Arc ~ I'm Quite Knowledgeable! ~

 "An inspection?
 Where to?"

 "The orphanage in the royal capital, most likely.
-What do you say — will you go?"
+Will you go?"

 After all, her maid Summer was an orphan too.